Chapter Seven Summary Lord Of The Flies

 Ralph: The Reluctant Leader

 Ralph’s idea of Castle Rock showcases his pragmatic and visionary qualities.
-On the flip side, his inability to inspire the entire group reveals the limitations of his leadership.
-He is forced to confront the reality that not all boys share his commitment to civilization But it adds up..
+Even so, his inability to inspire the entire group reveals the limitations of his leadership.
+He is forced to confront the reality that not all boys share his commitment to civilization Turns out it matters..

 Jack: The Embodiment of Savagery

 Jack’s disdain for Castle Rock and his manipulation of the boys’ fears illustrate his transformation from a reluctant leader to a tyrant.
-His tribe’s growing aggression signals the collapse of any remaining moral restraints Nothing fancy..
+His tribe’s growing aggression signals the collapse of any remaining moral restraints Easy to understand, harder to ignore..

 Piggy: The Voice of Reason